gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 For #underline[quantitative risk assessment]:

-- Numerical values are assigned to both impact and likelihood then values based on statistical probabilities and monetarized valuation of loss or gain - more keen to see individual project risks
+- Uses numerical values to measure risk in terms of probability and impact

 - If all factors are expressed quantitatively, then it is possible to develop a formula that measures the cost of security breaches as follows: